Summer Scholars Research Program

 Students with and without previous research experience are highly encouraged to apply.

 No. The program is designed for in-person attendance and cannot accommodate remote work.
-However, a stipend is included to help cover the cost of living expenses over the summer.
+However, a stipend is included to help cover the cost of living expenses, such as housing and parking, over the summer.

 Before starting the VSSRP, students must move to Tucson and find housing.
 All participants will be required to register for a one-credit course.
 After matching, students should contact their mentors to start any necessary training to set up in the laboratory, such as basic laboratory safety and human research regulations.

-- Students are expected to spend 40 hours a week total work, including time in labs and didactics.
+- Students are expected to spend 40 hours per week on work in total, including time in labs and didactics.

-- Students are expected to present their work at National AAVMC Veterinary Scholars Symposium, and CVM Research Day.
-Students are also encouraged to take advantage of other presentation opportunities such as the U of A UROC (Undergraduate Research Opportunity Conference) symposium.
+- Students are expected to present their work at the National Veterinary Scholars Symposium and the CVM Research Day.
+Students are also encouraged to take advantage of other presentation opportunities, such as the U of A UROC (Undergraduate Research Opportunity Conference) symposium.